-I enjoyed working at the center so much that after my Fulbright ended I decided to stay in Venezuela and work at the center to teach English there, as well as to work on integrating Project Based Learning in to the ESL (English as a second language) classroom.
+I enjoyed working at the center so much that after my Fulbright ended I decided to stay in Venezuela and work at the center to teach English there, as well as to work on integrating project-based learning in to the ESL (English as a second language) classroom.
 I also created the cirriculum for an afterschool program we were trying to implement at the center.
 I have co-created a Teacher Training program at the center and currently do projects and activities with the ACCESS program there- an English scholarship program for underpriviledged adolescents.

 I have also taught English in Guanajuato, Mexico and Huanchaco, Peru.
 I am an avid traveler and have been to six continents and over thirty-five countries.
 I love learning about new cultures and how people communicate through language, which is why I enjoy teaching English!
 I think learning English online is a great way to connect to people from around the world and to improve your language by speaking with a Native speaker.

-I have been teaching English for seven years, with a mix of tutoring, teaching in the classroom and online teaching.
-During the past three years, I have taught English as a second language to youth, adolescents and also adults, all with varied English levels.
+I have been teaching English for eight years, with a mix of tutoring, teaching in the classroom and online teaching.
+During the past four years, I have taught English as a second language to youth, adolescents and also adults, all with varied English levels.
 I have taught beginners, intermediate and advanced classes.
 In Venezuela, I work at a Binational Center (CEVAM) in Merida, Venezuela, so I teach both English and introduce American culture in to the classroom.
-I also have been teaching TOEFL classes for the past two years, have prepares students for the GRE, and have helped students get ready to study abroad.
+I also have been teaching TOEFL classes for the past two years, have prepared students for the GRE, and have helped students get ready to study abroad.